Pomeranian Dog Breed Information

 Pomeranian Coat

 A Pomeranian’s coat is a major characteristic.
-It had the highest amount of points during early breed standards.
-Despite the quantity of his coat being essential, it’s also vital that it has a correct texture.
+It had the highest amount of points during the early breed standards.
+Although the quantity of his coat is essential, it’s also vital that it has the correct texture.
 His double coat has to be luxurious.
-The Pomeranian’s coat must meet the quality and quantity correctness for the breed’s ideal appearance.
+The Pomeranian’s coat must meet the quality and quantity requirements for the breed’s ideal appearance.

-A Pomeranian’s coat has two parts: the top coat is straight, long and harsh.
+A Pomeranian’s coat has two parts: the top coat is straight, long, and harsh.
 His undercoat is dense and soft.
 His thick undercoat causes his outer hair to stand out from the body, making him look like a little puffball.
-His coat is heaviest on the front part of his shoulders, chest and neck, whereas his head and legs have
+His coat is heaviest on the front part of his shoulders, chest,t and neck, whereas his head and legs have

 the shortest hair.